 - Your guesting privileges are limited; Maple Leaf Club members with a North America Plus membership aren’t allowed any guests, while those with a Maple Leaf Club Worldwide membership are allowed one guest

-For some people this could be a good option, as a North America Plus membership costs 495 CAD (~369 USD) per year, while a Worldwide membership costs 665 CAD (~496 USD) per year.
+A North America Plus membership costs 495 CAD (~349 USD) per year, while a Worldwide membership costs 665 CAD (~469 USD) per year.
+The catch is that these memberships have been suspended for some time, so people can’t actually currently buy them.

 Buy a United Club pass